joelpurra/har-dulcify/README.md

 > J. Purra, N. Carlsson, Third-party Tracking on the Web: A Swedish Perspective, Proc.
 IEEE Conference on Local Computer Networks (LCN), Dubai, UAE, Nov.
 2016. https://joelpurra.com/projects/masters-thesis/

-## Original purpose

-Built as a component in [Joel Purra's master's thesis](https://joelpurra.com/projects/masters-thesis/) research, where downloading lots of front pages in the .se top level domain zone was required to analyze their content and use of internal/external resources.

 ---